intel/pepc/docs/guide-cstates.md

 `pepc` tries to use the first mechanism in the list of supported mechanisms, and if it fails, it tries the next one, and so on.

-You can force `pepc` to use a specific mechanism or mechanisms with the '--mechanisms
+You can force `pepc` to use a specific mechanism or mechanisms with the `--mechanisms <mechanism-name>` option.
+For example, to read the minimum uncore frequency using the `tpmi` mechanism, use:
-<mechanism-name>' option.
-For example, to read the minimum uncore frequency using the 'tpmi' mechanism, use:

 ```bash
 pepc uncore info --min-freq --mechanisms tpmi